 Although all assault victims pass through the four stages of healing, the passage is not always smooth or straightforward.
 A victim may be in two stages at the same time, may return to a previous stage for a time, or get stuck in one stage.

-If you or someone you know may have been a victim of Dr. Nikita Levy’s, consider getting in touch with the medical malpractice lawyers at Schochor, Federico and Staton to see how we can help.
+If you or someone you know may have been a victim of Dr. Nikita Levy’s, consider getting in touch with the medical malpractice lawyers at Schochor and Staton, P.A. to see how we can help.

 *Each case is different, and past experience is no assurance that any future case will result in success.